brrltd/sapphire/docs/en/reference/uploadfield.md

 		previewMaxHeight: 60
 		uploadTemplateName: 'ss-uploadfield-uploadtemplate'
 		downloadTemplateName: 'ss-uploadfield-downloadtemplate'
+		overwriteWarning: true # Warning before overwriting existing file (only relevant when Upload: replaceFile is true)

+The above settings can also be set on a per-instance basis by using `setConfig` with the appropriate key.

 You can also configure the underlying `[api:Upload]` class, by using the YAML config system.